 Developer Satisfaction Tracker

 The digital games market is growing quickly and the rise of AR/VR technology and cloud based games is changing the experience.
 Developers need tools such as game engines to simplify and expedite the development process and meet growing demand.
-We benchmark 13 game engines and provide deep insights from 1,938 game engine users.
+We benchmark 13 game engines, including Unity, Unreal, and Amazon Lumberyard among others, and provide deep insights from 1,938 game engine users.
 Our analysis measures usage and awareness for each vendor and how they perform across 13 different attributes.
 We measure how satisfied developers are with each vendor based on these criteria.

 We’ve measured the experiences of 1470 developers using Cloud IaaS, to provide deep insights on what drives developer decisions, the Cloud IaaS market gaps, the greenfield opportunities and the profiles of your competitors’ developers.

 Based on the experiences of 880+ IoT developers who used IoT cloud platforms in the last year, we provide deep insights on the strengths and weaknesses of vendor offerings, the market gaps given what developers are after, and the profiles of those who use, are satisfied with and recommend the top vendors.
 This report is based on the responses of IoT developers in our November-December 2016 Developer Economics survey.

 In our Machine Learning Platforms Developer Satisfaction Tracker we benchmark 14 leading ML platforms based on the responses of 2,300+ data scientists and machine learning developers.
 We provide deep insights in the strengths and weaknesses of vendor offerings based not on analyst opinions but rather on developer satisfaction across 18 platform attributes.
 We also look into recommendation patterns, discuss market gaps given what developers are after and also profile the groups that use versus not use, are satisfied versus not satisfied and recommend versus not recommend each of the top ML platforms.